codebitsofg/codebitsofg/README.md

 # 👨🏻‍💻 About me

-I'm a former graphic designer and a Full Stack Engineer with a endless curiosity in the driver seat 🚀 I've been developing mobile and web apps since 2021.
-I've worked in a digital agency and right now working as a Full Stack Engineer for a SaaS startup.
+I'm a former Web Designer working as a Full Stack Engineer with a endless curiosity in the driver seat 🚀 I've started software development with bootcamps and certification programmes.
+And I've been developing mobile and web apps since 2021.
+I've worked in a digital agency environment and right now working as a Full Stack Engineer for a SaaS startup.

 * I live in Lodz, Poland
+* I am especially interested in cloud and cloud infrastructure
 * You can find me in [Linkedin](www.linkedin.com/in/gencberat)

 # ✍ Side Projects

 Most of my public work on GitHub is personal side projects that I've created both for testing and challenging my skills and seeing how far I can get with what I gathered from years of experience.
 Some projects are frontend and some are cloud and backend focus projects.
-I try to follow best practises, new experiemental features and beautiful designs that look stunning.
+I like trying to implement new experiemental features and beautiful designs that look stunning.
 These are some of my work I've developed recently.

 ## 📷 [A HEIC to JPEG Converter](https://helpful-sprite-b89435.netlify.app/)